Home

 Thatch is acidic, so you will have more problems in high acid soils.
 Over fertilization and excessive watering will also encourage thatch build up.
 In addition, allowing centipede grass to grow beyond 2 inches tall will encourage thatch.

 Thatch can be harmful in many ways.
+Thick thatch forms a barrier between the grass and the soil below.
 The grass roots can’t tell the difference between thatch and soil, so new roots will often grow in the thatch.
-Thatch is a spongy material and dries out must faster than soil, robbing the roots of needed water.
-If it completely dries out, it can become hydrophobic.
+Thatch is a spongy organic material and dries out much faster than soil.
+If it completely dries out, it can sometimes become hydrophobic.
 This means water will not penetrate, but instead, will pool on the surface of the thatch.
 Fertilizers, pesticides, and herbicides often become trapped in the thatch, never reaching the soil.
 Tests have shown that almost 100% of insecticides become trapped in heavy thatch.
 This can also prevent the insecticides from controlling the target insects.

 There are also other things you can do to prevent or alleviate thatch problems.
 One is to run a core aerator over the grass.
 Make sure it is a core aerator and not a spike aerator.
 Spike aerators will not relieve soil compaction.
 Core aeration opens up the soil by pulling out a 2.5 to 3 inch plug allowing water and air to reach the root zone.
 Rent the heaviest core aerator you can find.
 Grass, thick thatch, and root systems can be hard to penetrate and will need a heavy machine to do the job effectively.
 These machines are heavy and difficult to handle if you are not used to them.
 You may consider hiring a professional to do the job for you.
 When you are finished, leave the cores on the soil to break down naturally.
 As the cores break down, they feed the soil micro-organisms.